yiluyucheng/dnaMethyAge/README.md

 zhang_age <- methyAge(betas, clock='Zhang2019', age_info=info, fit_method='Linear')
 ```

-*info* should be a dataframe which contains sample ID and age information, like:
+$info$ should be a dataframe which contains sample ID and age information, like:

 Sample | Age
 -------- | -----